zuozhenggh/learning-library/data-management-library/database/in-memory/initialize-environment/initialize-environment.md

     ![](./images/19c_hol_landing.png " ")

+## ** NOTE: If you copy and paste SQL commands then you must hit the ENTER key after the paste.
+Otherwise the last line will still be in the buffer until you hit ENTER!

 2. Click the *Terminal* icon on the desktop to launch a session, then run the following to validate that expected processes are up.

     ```